El--Presidente/OpenBazaar/docs/Using OpenBazaar with Tor.md

 1. Create a hidden service for your OpenBazaar server listener
   - Configure as follows: Listen on port 12345.
 Redirect to 127.0.0.1:12345.
   - Restart Tor and make a note of the hidden service hostname that is created for you.
-2. Start OpenBazaar with :
+2. Start OpenBazaar with :<br/>
-` openbazaar start -t -s fksu5carj3okqfan.onion -i xxxyyyzzz.onion    (where xxxyyyzzz.onion is the hidden service hostname from step 1)
+` openbazaar -t -s fksu5carj3okqfan.onion -i xxxyyyzzz.onion start`    (where xxxyyyzzz.onion is the hidden service hostname from step 1)

-## 3. ONIONCAT (instructions for master up to 0.2.2)
+## 3. ONIONCAT

 1. Create a hidden service for Onioncat
   - Configure as follows: Listen on port 8060.
 Redirect to 127.0.0.1:8060.